PiyushPamnani/Piyush-Portfolio/README.md

 ### 1. Header

-Header section consists links of github, linkedin and leetcode with a photo of me.
+The header section includes my professional photo and links to my GitHub, LinkedIn and LeetCode profiles.

 ### 2. Navigation bar

-Click on any icon in navigation bar and you will be thrown to that particular section
+The navigation bar allows easy access to different sections of the website.
+Simply click on an icon to be directed to the corresponding section.

 ### 3. About Me

-This section consists of my experience and projects completed
+This section provides an overview of me and my experience.
+It also highlights the projects I have successfully completed.

 ### 4. Skills

-This section consists of my skills
+The skills section showcases my proficiency in various technical and professional skills.

 ### 5. Experience

-This section consists of my experience(s)
+In the experience section, you can find details about my relevant work history and professional accomplishments.

 ### 6. Portfolio

-This section consists of the work I have done so far
+The portfolio section showcases a collection of my completed projects, demonstrating my skills and expertise.

 ### 7. Contact

-Contact Section where you can send me an email or dm me on instagram.
+The contact section offers multiple ways to reach out to me.
+You can send me an email or reach me through direct messaging on Instagram.

 ### 8. Footer

-Footer section consisting of above all section links
+The footer section contains links to all the above-mentioned sections for easy navigation throughout the website.